Which is Better Video Hosting Platform Between YouTube and Vimeo?

 Privacy Control Options

 You may password-protect your video material on Vimeo.
-This is helpful when working with clients that need to watch a video before it goes live.
-It’s also a terrific tool if you want your films to only be accessible to paid subscribers.
+This is helpful when working with clients who need to watch a video before it goes live.
+It’s also a terrific tool if you want your films to be accessible only to paid subscribers.

 Additionally, Vimeo provides a really helpful function called “Review Tools” that lets you distribute a private, downloadable video page so that team members may watch it and make time-stamped feedback.